Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Discussion

 However, their final masses indicate that runaway accretion did not proceed long enough to produce Jovian-mass planets.
 Around low-mass stars, several mechanisms may limit the efficiency or duration of runaway growth.
 Protoplanetary disks around M dwarfs are observed to be less massive on average, reducing the gas supply available during the runaway phase \citep{andrews2013, pascucci2016}, while lower viscous accretion rates may further throttle gas delivery onto forming planets \citep{bitsch2015, mordasini2012}.
 In addition, continued accretion of solids during envelope growth can delay cooling and contraction of the atmosphere, postponing runaway accretion until late stages of disk evolution \citep{piso2014, venturini2017}.
 If runaway begins only shortly before gas-disk dispersal---typically after $\sim$1--5 Myr \citep{alexander2014}---planets may accrete substantial envelopes yet fail to reach Jupiter mass before the gas reservoir is removed.

-These processes likely act together to regulate the final masses of gas giants forming around low-mass stars, where reduced disk masses and shorter effective accretion windows naturally regulate the final masses of gas giants \citep{laughlin2004}.
-Recent GEMS discoveries have demonstrated that gas giants with masses comparable to Saturn and Jupiter can form around M dwarfs spanning a wide range of stellar masses, and comparative studies indicate that warm Jupiters around M dwarfs exhibit masses and bulk densities similar to those orbiting FGK stars, suggesting that broadly similar formation pathways may operate across stellar mass regimes \citep{kanodia2025fgk, kanodia2025}.
+These processes likely act together to regulate the final masses of gas giants forming around low-mass stars, where reduced disk masses and shorter effective accretion windows may limit prolonged runaway growth \citep{laughlin2004}.
+Recent GEMS discoveries have demonstrated that gas giants with masses comparable to Saturn and Jupiter can form around M dwarfs spanning a wide range of stellar masses.
+Comparative studies further indicate that warm Jupiters around M dwarfs exhibit masses and bulk densities similar to those orbiting FGK stars, suggesting that broadly similar formation pathways may operate across stellar-mass regimes \citep{kanodia2025fgk, kanodia2025}.

 In this context, the Saturn-mass planets in our sample are consistent with scenarios in which runaway gas accretion begins but is halted by disk evolution before the planet reaches Jupiter mass, though, as previously detailed, the formation pathways of Saturn-mass planets remain uncertain.
 The presence of the more massive TOI-7394B\,b in the same stellar-mass regime further suggests that, under favorable disk conditions, runaway accretion around M dwarfs can proceed efficiently enough to produce Jovian or super-Jovian planets.
 This result is broadly consistent with population-level analyses showing that while super-Jupiter mass planets do occur around M dwarfs, the most massive gas giants are comparatively rare around these hosts \citep{delamer2024, hotnisky2025}.